TrevorThomasBC21/Portfolio/Masters_projects/Artificial Intelligence/README.txt

 # Artificial Intelligence, MSDS 688
 ## Readme

 This directory contains several labs completed for the Artificial Intelligence course as part of my Masters degree in Data Science.
 The labs vary significantly in content, so each lab directory includes an additional readme that was provided to students as an outline of the assignment.
-They contain a brief reintroduction to the topic to be covered in the lab, followed by descritpions of the functions we had to build.
+They contain a brief reintroduction to the topic to be covered in the lab, followed by descriptions of the functions we had to build.

 ### Summary of Course